 This course will provide you with basic field skills and in-depth exposure to the conservation and ecology of desert herpetofauna.
 Specific topics include:

 - Reptile and amphibian survey, handling, and identification technique

 - Modern data collection and sampling procedures

-- Desert reptile and amphibian conservation
+- Natural history and conservation

 Jennifer Stabile began her career as the reptile keeper at the Central Florida Zoo (CFZ), and soon developed a long-term partnership with Dr. Rafael Joglar at the University of Puerto Rico to preserve the island’s emblematic coquí through the establishment of captive colonies, staff exchange programs, education, and outreach.
 She also worked with the Florida Wildlife Commission Research Institute (FWCRI) on tracking emerging amphibian pathogens, and more recently she was Director of Conservation at the San Antonio Zoo where she helped develop their Research and Conservation Center.
 While there she also pursued research partnerships with the University of Texas and the Gladys Porter Zoo to assess the relative abundance of the Black-spotted Newt.
 In 2016, she accepted a role as editor of the conservation section of Herpetological Review, and has been elected to serve as president of the International Herpetological Symposium (IHS).
 Read her full bio here.